for film petit this month…BUELLER!

 the red wings hockey jersey is the vintage v-neck from blank slate patterns in jersey knit sewn in 18 months; i added color blocked cream bands and freezer paper stenciled a red wings logo on there.

-the gray t-shirt is my fave – it’s so simple but has such an interesting style to it – i never would’ve thought to put that design on a kid’s tee but it’s really cool. pattern is Rae’s flashback skinny tee in 3T with short sleeves and another freezer paper stencil. i applied the fabric paint lightly for a more vintage-y look. i found both freezer paper stencil outlines via google image search and cut them by hand.
+the gray caduceus shirt is my fave – it’s so simple but has such a unique style to it. pattern is Rae’s flashback skinny tee in 2T with short sleeves and another freezer paper stencil. i applied the fabric paint lightly for a more vintage-y look. i found both freezer paper stencil outlines via google image search and cut them by hand.

-i made the suspenders using this tutorial, which was awesome. i liked that it had adjustable vest buckles, makes them feel authentic.
+i made the suspenders using this tutorial, which was awesome. i liked that it had adjustable vest buckles, made it feel authentic.

 and casual suspender Cameron…